Prepare for Camp

 Medical policies and procedures: Required medical forms

-Commonwealth of Massachusetts law requires campers to have documentation of a physical examination, conducted by a licensed physician within two years prior to their stay at camp.
+Commonwealth of Massachusetts law requires campers to have documentation of a physical examination, conducted by a licensed physician within one year prior to their stay at camp.

 YMCA Camp Hi-Rock Medication Administration Release Form: Camp Hi-Rock cannot administer any prescription or non-prescription medication brought from home to a camper without a complete Medication Administration Release Form.
 This form requires details including the name of medication, directions for use, and the patient’s name.
-A parent/guardian must sign this form; if any prescription medications are listed, a licensed physician must also sign this form.
+A parent/guardian and a licensed physician must also sign this form.

-Please mail your completed medical forms to camp as soon as possible before your camper’s stay at camp, ideally by June 1.
+Please upload your completed medical forms to the Parent Dashboard as soon as possible before your camper’s stay at camp, ideally by June 1.
 Please retain a copy to bring to check-in or to hand in at the bus stop on the first day of camp.
 We cannot allow any camper to remain at camp without a current and complete medical form.
-The Medical Form includes documentation of parental consent, allowing the camp staff to provide emergency medical attention for a camper if necessary, and basic health insurance information to be used if the camper requires medical care or prescription medication.
+The Medical Forms include documentation of parental consent, allowing the camp staff to provide emergency medical attention for a camper if necessary, and basic health insurance information to be used if the camper requires medical care or prescription medication.
 In order to meet specifications set by our local Board of Health, only the Camp Hi-Rock medical forms are acceptable.

-Please help your camper pack appropriately for his/her stay at camp, and discourage your camper from bringing any expensive electronics or other valuables.
+Please help your camper pack appropriately for his/her stay at camp, and discourage your camper from bringing any valuables.
+Please refer to the packing list and recommendations below which include items not allowed at camp.
 We recommend that you use a footlocker for camp no taller than 18 inches so that it will fit underneath the bunk beds.
 Please be aware that each camper is responsible for his/her belongings.
 We cannot accept responsibility for damage to, or theft of, personal property while at camp.
 You may wish to bring a combination lock for a footlocker, and to label your camper’s bags, cases, and footlocker.

 Labeling your child’s things can help keep them from getting lost.
 Mabel’s Labels provides affordable sew-on and iron-on name labels for clothing and apparel as well as other labeling products.
 Visit campaigns.mabelslabels.com and select YMCA Camp Hi-Rock from the drop down menu and a percentage of your purchase will go towards our Strong Kids Campaign.